 These include statues commemorating local heroes Reginald Mitchell (1895–1937), designer of the Spitfire, and writer Arnold Bennett (1867–1931).
 Another statue commemorates the workers of the local steel industry.
 There is also a large brick relief called 'Industries of the Potteries' on the front of the museum building.

 Armed with clipboards and recording sheets, each young archaeologist was shown how to look closely at a sculpture and note down its characteristics – its dimensions and materials, as well as its setting and condition.
 This was a simplified version of the recording our staff and volunteers are undertaking as part of the sculpture digitisation project.
 In line with the aims of the club, this gave the young people a chance to learn some new practical skills.

 The focus of the second session was making their own sculptures to represent their interests in archaeology.
 They brought lots of ideas about what they would like to make and we provided the air-drying clay, paper, card and pipe cleaners (as well as aprons and table covers).

-The young archaeologists’ interest in ancient civilizations was evident again, as there were a few Egyptian ankhs and a Greek temple.
+The young archaeologists' interest in ancient civilisations was evident again, as there were a few Egyptian ankhs and a Greek temple.

 One group member made their own version of a Lewis chessman.